-Borrowing availability under the Credit Facility is determined by a monthly borrowing base collateral calculation that is based on specified percentages of the value of eligible accounts receivable, inventory and machinery and equipment, less certain reserves and subject to certain other adjustments.
-At December 31, 2012, we had total availability under the Credit Facility of \$13.2 million along with an unrestricted cash balance of \$18.7 million, which provides for total cash and available borrowing capacity of \$31.9 million.
-Approximately \$11.7 million of the unrestricted cash balance relates to our Mexican subsidiaries.
-Standby letters of credit up to a maximum of \$5.0 million may be issued under the Credit Agreement of which \$1.0 million were issued at December 31, 2012.
+The Company's Credit Facility provides potential total availability of up to \$50.0 million with an option, subject to certain conditions, to increase total potential availability to \$60.0 million in the future.
+Loans made under the Credit Facility will mature and the commitments thereunder will terminate in May 2016.
+Actual borrowing availability under the Credit Facility is determined by a monthly borrowing base collateral calculation that is based on specified percentages of the value of eligible accounts receivable, inventory and machinery and equipment, less certain reserves and subject to certain other adjustments.
+Based on that calculation, at December 31, 2013, we had actual total borrowing availability under the Credit Facility of \$32.7 million, of which we had drawn \$24.0 million, leaving \$7.9 million available for borrowing, after accounting for the letter of credit.
+Along with an unrestricted cash balance of \$18.7 million, we had total cash and available borrowing capacity of \$26.6 million as of December 31, 2013.
+Approximately \$3.8 million of the unrestricted cash balance relates to our Mexican subsidiaries.
+Standby letters of credit up to a maximum of \$5.0 million may be issued under the Credit Facility of which \$0.8 million were issued at December 31, 2013.
 Obligations under the Credit Facility are guaranteed by all of our U.S. subsidiaries and are secured by a first priority lien on substantially all domestic assets of the Company.

-The Credit Facility contains a number of covenants that, among other things, limit or restrict our ability to dispose of assets, incur additional indebtedness, incur guarantee obligations, engage in sale and leaseback transactions, prepay other indebtedness, modify organizational documents and certain other agreements, create restrictions affecting subsidiaries, pay dividends and other restricted payments without bank approval, create liens, make investments, make acquisitions, engage in mergers, change the nature of our business and engage in certain transactions with affiliates.
+The Credit Facility contains a number of covenants that, among other things, limit or restrict our ability to dispose of assets, incur additional indebtedness, incur guarantee obligations, engage in sale and leaseback transactions, prepay other indebtedness, modify organizational documents and certain other agreements, create restrictions affecting subsidiaries, pay dividends or make other restricted payments without bank approval, create liens, make investments, make acquisitions, engage in mergers, change the nature of our business and engage in certain transactions with affiliates.
 In addition, if the Company's availability under the Credit Facility falls below \$6.0 million (or \$8.0 million for a period of 5 or more consecutive days), the Company must maintain a fixed charge coverage ratio of at least 1.15 to 1.00.

-We also had purchase commitments totaling approximately \$7.1 million at December 31, 2012, primarily for inventory and manufacturing equipment.
+We also had purchase commitments totaling approximately \$6.1 million at December 31, 2013, primarily for manufacturing equipment and inventory.